Taysha Gene Therapies (NASDAQ:TSHA) Price Target Increased to $67.50 by Analysts at Chardan Capital

 Taysha Gene Therapies (NASDAQ:TSHA) had its price target increased by Chardan Capital from $60.00 to $67.50 in a report released on Monday, Benzinga reports.
 They currently have a buy rating on the stock.

 Several other brokerages have also commented on TSHA.
 Zacks Investment Research lowered Taysha Gene Therapies from a hold rating to a sell rating in a report on Tuesday, March 9th.
+William Blair started coverage on Taysha Gene Therapies in a report on Monday, March 1st.
+They issued an outperform rating and a $46.00 price objective for the company.
 Morgan Stanley lifted their price objective on Taysha Gene Therapies from $30.00 to $43.00 and gave the stock an overweight rating in a report on Tuesday, April 13th.
-William Blair assumed coverage on Taysha Gene Therapies in a report on Monday, March 1st.
-They issued an outperform rating and a $46.00 price objective for the company.
 Finally, Oppenheimer assumed coverage on Taysha Gene Therapies in a report on Monday, January 4th.
-They set an outperform rating and a $42.00 price target for the company.
+They issued an outperform rating and a $42.00 price objective for the company.
 One analyst has rated the stock with a sell rating and six have assigned a buy rating to the stock.
 Taysha Gene Therapies presently has a consensus rating of Buy and a consensus target price of $43.92.

 About Taysha Gene Therapies